Yokozuna-Finance/contracts/NFT.md

 * Mint / Generate new NFT

     When minting NFT, we use random genes and attributes  from the contract owner's set of NFTs.
 Same concept of fusion but we dont burn the 2 NFT used for minting.
+Minting also calls the Auction contract's sale ABI call.

+    > Note: You may also need to set the NFT Contract on the Auction Contract by calling the setNFT ABI call

     ```
     iwallet --account hooda1985 -v call <NFT Contract ID> mint '[]' -s 18.209.137.246:30002